 An insurance guide is often available through your state government's web site.
 You should also contact your state, county, and city with questions regarding obligations you may have to purchase insurance.
 States may provide guidelines on insurance company program requirements for small businesses (usually defined as those with 2 to 50 employees).
 State guidelines may also describe requirements for a small business itself-to provide employees with the opportunity to participate in health insurance programs, for example.
+Federal laws may be reflected in state laws, but it is advisable to review laws at both the federal and state level.
+You may also want to contact federal agencies and state divisions that apply specifically to your occupation for any requirements that may pertain to you.

-Many states also require autos to be insured for liability at a minimum level whether the autos are used for business or personal use.
-You may be required to provide additional coverage and
+Many states also require autos to be insured for liability at a minimum level, whether the autos are used for business or personal use.
+In a business situation, you may be required to provide additional coverage and insurance for employees who use your personal or company vehicle.

 Prior to contacting state, county, and city officials regarding insurance requirements, you may want to make a list of questions.
 To help compile a list of questions, do some investigative work.
-Consider searching the internet for "small businesses and insurance requirements" in your area.
+Consider searching the internet for "small businesses and insurance requirements" in your local area.
 Jot down questions as they come to mind.
 Later go back to review the list of questions and organize them by priority.